Michael Morpurgo: Adaptations

 Gentle Giant was presented as an opera by composer Stephen McNeff and librettist Mike Kenny at the Royal Opera House in 2006.
 Film versions have been made of Friend or Foe (1981), Private Peaceful (2012) and When the Whales Came (1989), the latter also being adapted to a stage play.
 My Friend Walter (1988) 'Purple Penguins' (2000) and Out of the Ashes (2001) have been adapted for television.

 Composer Stephen Barlow created a musical adaptation of Rainbow Bear, narrated by his wife Joanna Lumley.
 This was subsequently presented as a ballet by the National Youth Ballet of Great Britain in August 2010.

 War Horse has been adapted as a radio broadcast and as a stage play by Nick Stafford, premiering at the National Theatre, London, on 17 October 2007.
 The horses were played by life-sized horse puppets designed and built by the Handspring Puppet Company of South Africa.
 It won two Olivier Awards in 2007.
 Initially intended to run for 16 weeks, due to popular demand the show transferred to the New London Theatre in the West End on 28 March 2009.
 It closed in the West End after eight years, having been seen by 2.7 million people in London and seven million worldwide at the time.
 It was the most successful production of the National Theatre ever.

 On 15 March 2011, the show premiered on Broadway at the Vivian Beaumont Theater.
 The play's Broadway production won five Tony Awards, including Best Play.
 It went on several UK tours and was also staged in Australia, Canada, China, Germany, and The Netherlands.
 It was seen by seven million people outside the UK.

 In 2011, War Horse was adapted by Lee Hall and Richard Curtis as a British film directed by Steven Spielberg.
 The film was nominated numerous awards, including six Academy Awards and five BAFTA Awards.

 Waiting for Anya was adapted as a film of the same title released in 2020.
+Kensuke's Kingdom, following a fictionalised version of Morpurgo himself stranded on a desert island as a child, was adapted as a film of the same title first released in 2023 and widely released in 2024, with Aaron MacGregor voicing a young Michael, and Sally Hawkins and Cillian Murphy voicing his parents.

 Reception and influence

-Morpurgo has 30 books on the HarperCollins list and has sold more than 35 million books worldwide.
+Morpurgo has thirty books on the HarperCollins list and has sold more than 35 million books worldwide.

 Reading Matters website calls Morpurgo's 1999 Kensuke's Kingdom "A quietly told story, but plenty of drama and emotion."

-The Guardian describes Private Peaceful, his 2003 novel for older children, as a "humanising and humane work".
+The Guardian described Private Peaceful, Morpurgo's 2003 novel for older children, as a "humanising and humane work".

 Children's Laureate

-Morpurgo and Hughes, then Poet Laureate, originated the idea of Children's Laureate role.
-Morpurgo became the third person to fill the two-year position, from 2003 to 2005.
+Morpurgo and Ted Hughes, then Poet Laureate, originated the idea of the Children's Laureate role, and Morpurgo later became the third person to fill the two-year position, from 2003 to 2005.